 For explicit computations of observables, such as the stress-strain curves, we need to work with the scalar formulation of the free energy, which is much more user-friendly and essentially involves scalar Gaussian convolutions.
 It can be obtained either starting from Eq.~\eqref{eq-state-following-free-energybis-AQRD}, or from the scalar mean-field dynamics with the scalar counterpart of the quasistatic ansatz.
-Thereafter we directly use the expressions from the review book~\cite{book_parisi_urbani_zamponi_2020}, starting from the definitions of the rescaled MSD functions ${\Delta_r = \frac{d^2}{\ell^2} D_r}$, ${\Delta = \frac{d^2}{\ell^2} D}$, and ${\mathcal{A} = 2 \Delta_r - \Delta}$, as well as the rescaled random forces variance ${\hat{f}_0^2 = \frac{\ell^2}{2 d^2} f_0^2}$ (same rescaling as for ${\mathcal{G}_C(t,s)=\frac{\ell^2}{2 d^2} \Gamma_C(t,s)}$, given after Eq.~\eqref{eq-def-longitudinal-motion-stoch-process-AQRD}).
+Thereafter we directly use the expressions from the review book~\cite{book_parisi_urbani_zamponi_2020}, starting from the definitions of the rescaled MSD functions ${\Delta_r = \frac{d^2}{\ell^2} D_r}$, ${\Delta = \frac{d^2}{\ell^2} D}$, and ${\mathcal{A} = 2 \Delta_r - \Delta}$.
+We also consider the rescaled random forces variance ${\hat{f}_0^2 = \frac{\ell^2}{2 d^2} f_0^2}$, using the same rescaling as for ${\mathcal{G}_C(t,s)=\frac{\ell^2}{2 d^2} \Gamma_C(t,s)}$ (given after Eq.~\eqref{eq-def-longitudinal-motion-stoch-process-AQRD}).
 The glass free energy takes the now standard form~\cite{book_parisi_urbani_zamponi_2020}:

 with $\widehat{\varphi}$ the rescaled packing fraction as defined after Eq.~\eqref{eq-def-kernels-high-dim-gap-AQRD}, and the following definitions:

 In that case, we see that the free energy (from which all static observables can be derived) is strictly equivalent for AQS and AQRD \emph{provided that we rescale accordingly the accumulated strain}, specifically by replacing $\gamma$ by ${\gamma_{\text{eff}}= \gamma \sqrt{\mathfrak{F}}/\ell}$.
 This is a direct consequence of the equivalence between global shear and constant random local displacements --~that we have shown in Sec.~\ref{section-recalling-DMFE} to be valid for the whole dynamics~-- which had to hold in particular for quasistatic drivings.